Kalafut-organization/elephant_vending_machine_backend/README.md

     * The master branch documentation can be viewed on Read the Docs by clicking the "docs" badge at the top of this README

 ## Running in production
 NOTE: This step is necessary to allow the front-end to make API calls.
 If you don't run the project using Docker it uses a port that the front-end is not expecting and API calls will fail.
+If running on a device without the sonar sensors connected (such as your dev machine), you'll have to remove the `devices` line from the `docker-compose.yml` file.
+You'll also need to add a file called `id_rsa` to the project folder.
+If using the image syncing, this must be a passwordless SSH key that has been set up with the remote machines to sync images to.
+Otherwise, it can be an empty file.

 1. Connect to your Raspberry Pi
 1. Clone this repo to the Pi
 1. Navigate to the cloned directory